Calephelis muticum: Genetics and adaptations

-Habitat and Distribution
+Habitat and distribution

 Swamp metalmarks tend to reside in wetlands that contain lots of vegetation.
 The distribution of the swamp metalmark includes wetlands from the upper Midwest, including the Ohio Valley, through the Ozark Mountain range and into parts of Arizona.
-The species is endangered in Illinois.
-Additionally, the distribution of these butterflies can be linked to certain vegetation including the Cirsium muticum, C. Carolinianum, and C. altissimum, also known as the swamp thistle, Carolina thistle, and tall thistle, respectively.
+Additionally, the distribution of these butterflies can be linked to certain vegetation such as the Cirsium muticum, Cirsium carolinianum, and Cirsium altissimum, also known as the swamp thistle, Carolina thistle, and tall thistle, respectively.

 Life cycle

 Swamp metalmark eggs are found on the bottom side of host leaves.
 During the later stages of their development as caterpillars, they overwinter.
-Adult butterflies reproduce twice before the end of their life cycle, but northern butterflies reproduce only once.
+Adult swamp metalmarks in the North reproduce once between June and August.
+In the South, two broods are produced between late spring and early fall.

-Conservation Status and Threats
+Conservation status and threats

-Calephelis muticum is threatened by ongoing loss and degradation of habitat, invasive species, and pesticides.
+Calephelis muticum is threatened by ongoing loss and degradation of habitat, pesticides, and invasive species.

 The swamp metalmark currently resides within the G3 rank of conservation status, indicating that it is a globally vulnerable population.
+The species is listed as endangered in Illinois.

-Present and potential threats to this population and their habitat include:
+Present and potential threats to this population and their habitat are primarily due to human interference and invasive species: